 This course is designed to prepare the student to assume the role and responsibilities of a medication aide after successfully completing the 40-hour CNA II course.
 The course provides additional concepts and skills needed for the care of clients in long-term care under the direction of a licensed nurse.
 The students will successfully complete the 100-hour course with a minimum score of 80% or better and will meet the requirements needed to take the written exam given by the WY Board of Nursing to become certified in the State of Wyoming.

-Course Note: This course is offered for S/U grade only.
 Prerequisite: NRST 1550 must be successfully completed.